GMO tomatoes: a common misconception

 Put simply, you can’t compare GMO vs non-GMO tomatoes because there is no such thing as a GMO tomato.
 You may have heard of the Flavr Savr tomato, however this genetically engineered variety of tomato was taken off the shelves in 1997, due to increasing cost and lack of benefit over traditional tomatoes.
 So, we have not had a GMO tomato on our grocery store shelves in over 20 years.
 So what’s the truth?

-There are only 10 genetically modified crops available today – and tomatoes are not included in this list.
-The 10 GMO crops are:
+There are only 10 genetically modified crops available today in the United States today (with a few more like eggplant, pineapple, and sugar cane grown elsewhere) – and tomatoes are not included in this list.
+Visit the GMOs Globally section of our website to learn more.
+The 10 GMO crops available in the United States are: